 BEGIN A 72-HOUR KIT

-- “A backpack shouldn’t weigh more than about 25% of the weight of the person carrying it.
-So if a person weighs 125 pounds, the total weight of the backpack should be no more than 31.25 pounds.
-Of course it should be lighter if a person does not have strength to carry it.”
+- “A backpack shouldn’t weigh more than about 25% of the weight of the person carrying it.”
 (Barbara Salsbury from the book “Preparedness Principles”)

-- Backpacks on a frame can withstand bad weather and rough handling and could carry a sleeping bag.
-However, those on a frame are not suitable for small children or seniors.
+- Backpacks on a frame can withstand bad weather and rough handling and could carry a sleeping bag, but are not suitable for small children or seniors.

-- Can you imagine the number of bags at an evacuation center?
-Label your kit with your name or first initial and last name.
+- Label your kit with your name or first initial and last name.
+We use duct tape.
 Put your phone number inside.
-We use duct tape and a permanent marker to put our names on our bags.

 KIT ITEMS TO ADD THIS WEEK